 Volunteer assignments that involve one-on-one interaction with children, families and older adults who are elderly or have disabilities require the completion of the trainings below.
-These direct-service volunteer assignments may include, but are not limited to: transporting parents to and from appointments, picking up prescriptions for the elderly, and sitting with foster youth in the hospital, or being a companion with an older adult or individuals with disabilities.
+These direct-service volunteer assignments include: transporting parents to and from appointments, picking up prescriptions for the elderly, sitting with foster youth in the hospital, or being a companion with an older adult or individuals with disabilities.